 Kelly's publications include Remedies: Cases, Practical Problems & Exercises, 3rd Ed. (with Weaver, Partlett, and Cardi) (West Academic Publishing, 2013); Inside Contract Law (Wolters Kluwer, 2011); Principles of Remedies Law, 2nd Ed.
 (West Academic Publishing, 2011); “The Phantom Reliance Interest in Contract Damages” in 92 Wisconsin Law Review 1755 (1992); and “The Rightful Position in 'Wrongful Life' Actions” in 42 Hastings Law Journal 505 (1991).

 Lawrence, William H.

-Lawrence publications include The Law of Sales under the Uniform Commercial Code (Thomas Reuters, 2013); Understanding Secured Transactions, 4th Ed.
-(Lexis Nexis, 2009); and Understanding Sales and Leases of Goods (Mathew Bender, 1996).
+Lawrence's publications include Understanding Secured Transactions, 4th Ed. (with Henning, and Freyermuth) (Lexis Nexis, 2009); and Understanding Sales and Leases of Goods (with Henning) (Mathew Bender, 1996).

 Lazerow, Herbert I.

 Lazerow's publications include Mastering Art Law (Carolina Academic Press, 2015); “Criteria of International Tax Policy” in 41 San Diego Law Review 1123 (2004); and OECD Draft Influence on U.S. Income Tax Treaties (International Bureau of Fiscal Documentation, 1976).